Frequently Asked Questions (FAQ)

 Who will finance the trillion-dollar shortfall in the annual Social Security funding?

-Upon enactment of the USA Plan, the nation’s funded and unfunded debt of $144 trillion will immediately drop by at least $60 trillion See here.
+Upon enactment of the USA Plan, the nation’s funded and unfunded debt of $144 to possibly $250 trillion will immediately drop by at least $70 to $130 trillion See here.
 This will provide the cushion to cover the existing shortfall until the USA Plan is fully operational and everyone is headed for millionaire status.
+This should occur in the 20th year of the Plan and the shortfall should not exceed $30 trillion.

 NOTE TO READERS